 To date, Bitcoin has never been hacked or compromised since the first Bitcoin was mined in 2008 by Satoshi Nakomoto.
 The SHA-256 encryption used by Bitcoin for the Proof-of-Work (PoW) system and verification of transactions has so far stood the test of time and remains hack-proof.
 However, this does not rule out that Bitcoin will never be breached in the future with advancements in quantum computing to crack the mathematical code used in cryptography.

 While the number of successful crypto exchange that has been hacked is decreasing due to bank-like security features, several currency exchanges are still hacked each year.
-According to our research, almost $2.5 billion worth of various cryptocurrencies has been lost since 2014 due to hackers, individuals and cybercrime organizations alike.
+According to our research on hacked exchanges, almost $2.72 billion worth of various cryptocurrencies has been lost since 2014 due to hackers, individuals and cybercrime organizations alike.
 The most famous incident is the Tokyo-based Bitcoin exchange Mt.
 Gox which filed for bankruptcy after losing a reported $460M worth of Bitcoin.
 More recently, in September 2020, more than $270 million in assorted cryptocurrencies was stolen from the crypto exchange Kucoin.